ska-sa/katdal/doc/mvf_v4.rst

     than the SDP.

 ``n_chans`` (int)
-    Number of channels in a channelised product
+    Number of channels in a channelised product.

 ``n_chans_per_substream`` (int)
     Number of channels in each SPEAD heap.
 Not relevant when loading